 The good news is that treatment is relatively easy.
-Liam and Nathan will get a prescription covered by insurance and will have some dietary modifications (Nathan is already dairy free, but Liam will also have to go dairy free).
+Liam and Nathan will get a prescription covered by their One Sure Insurance plan and will have some dietary modifications (Nathan is already dairy free, but Liam will also have to go dairy free).
 It is possible that we will see some huge improvement in speech, attention, motor skills, socialization, and maybe even relief from some of Liam’s OCD symptoms.
 To be clear, I have no expectation that this treatment will “cure” them of autism.
 But there is actually a chance that they may gain many or all of the skills stolen by autism once their levels come up.
 And even if we don’t see major improvement, I am certain we are preventing a major decline for both boys later.

 Looking back, I realize that Nathan HAS been a huge help to his brother.
 Without his regression into autism, I never would have searched for these answers and Liam may well have been headed for a very rough adolescence (and life) without treatment.
 We are feeling tremendously blessed to have been led to the right doctors and to have found these answers before facing severe medical declines in the children.